cfpb/design-system/docs/components/buttons.md

           <button class="a-btn a-btn__super active" title="Active state">Active state</button>
-        variation_description: Use super buttons to really get users' attention.
+        variation_description: At the designer’s discretion, use the super button on consumer-facing products for an important call to action.
         variation_jinja_code_snippet: |-
           {% macro render(value) -%}